How to Effectively Use Commas in Academic Writing (Part 2)

 Clauses that provide additional information that can be removed without changing the meaning of the sentence are known as non-restrictive clauses.
 Such clauses usually begin with the relative pronoun “which” and are either set off by commas on either side when present in the middle of a sentence or preceded by a comma if present at the end of a sentence.

 American English prefers using “which” for non-restrictive clauses and “that” for restrictive ones, whereas British English does not show any specific preference, i.e., which or that can be used to introduce both restrictive and non-restrictive clauses.
 No matter the variety of English, communicating clearly depends on the writers’ accurate interpretation and presentation of the content.
-Using commas correctly will help the writer achieve this.
+Using commas correctly will help the writer achieve this and with tools like Trinka, it could be an easy feat.

 Parenthetical elements may comprise the following types of clauses and phrases.